smwarsh/100-days-of-code/log.md

 ### Day 56: October 8, 2018

-**Today's Progress**: Continued with the SQL tutorial.
-Got to 3:17:14 in the video.
+**Today's Progress**: I continued with the SQL tutorial.
+I got to 3:17:14 in the video.

 **Time Spent Coding**: 1h 2m